![]() |

 EMFs or Electric and Magnetic Field Effect of Underground Cable:

-Conductor which energized or having presence of
+The conductor which energized or having the presence of

 voltage there is electric field present surround it, when current flow continues